stephentuso/welcome-android/README.md

 You can call this from your launcher activity's onCreate or onStart.
 This will only show the welcome screen if the user hasn't completed it yet.

+If you have issues with the buttons/indicator being covered by the nav bar, use one of the .SolidNavigation welcome screen themes.

 Included pages
 --------------